wingkwong/leetcode-the-hard-way/tutorials/basic-topics/trie.md

 ---
-title: "Trie"
+title: 'Trie'
-description: "A trie or prefix tree is a tree data structure used to efficiently store and retrieve keys in a dataset of strings."
+description: 'A trie or prefix tree is a tree data structure used to efficiently store and retrieve keys in a dataset of strings.'
 # hide_table_of_contents: true
 keywords:
   - leetcode